Prayanam (2009 film): Cast

+Production

+Chandra Sekhar Yeleti wanted to cast a newcomer in the lead but cast Manchu Manoj after he expressed interest in acting in the film.
+Aamir Tameem and Kalpika Ganesh made their debut with this film.
+Most of the movie takes place in the Kuala Lumpur International Airport.

 Soundtrack

 The soundtrack features three songs (two bit songs) composed by Mahesh Shankar with lyrics by Ananta Sriram.

-Eleven-year-old Amruthavarshini was nominated for 57th Filmfare Award (South) in the 'Best Female Playback' category (Telugu) for the song "Meghamaa".
+Eleven-year-old Amruthavarshini was nominated for 57th Filmfare Award (South) in the Best Female Playback category (Telugu) for the song "Meghamaa".